firebolt-db/godocs/docs/sql_reference/commands/metadata/show-views.md

 # SHOW VIEWS

-Lists the views defined in the current database and the `CREATE VIEW` statement (`schema`) that defines each view.
+Lists the views defined in the current database and the `CREATE VIEW` statement that defines each view.

 ## Syntax